 If your company name is already taken, consider a business (or trading) name

-A business / trading name, is a name a company uses which differs from their registered company name.
-It does not have to be listed at Companies House on the public record and it is not subject to the ‘same as’ rules.
+A business name, sometimes referred to as a trading name, is an alternative name that a company may use when it doesn’t want to operate under its official registered name.
+This type of name does not have to be listed on the public register at Companies House because business/trading names are not subject to the ‘same as’ rules.

-You can use as many business / trading names as you want, but you should be careful not to choose the same name as a registered company name in the same industry, as this could be deemed as ‘passing off’, which means you are taking advantage a company’s goodwill and trust.
-Passing off may lead to civil court proceedings being taken against your company for misrepresentation.
+You can use as many business/trading names as you like, but you should avoid using one that is same as the registered name of a company in the same industry.
+This could be viewed as ‘passing off’, which would mean you were taking advantage of a company’s goodwill and trust.
+Passing off could lead to civil court proceedings being filed against your company for misrepresentation.

-Similarly, you should also take care not to infringe any registered trademarks when choosing a business name and so it is advisable to search the trademarks register beforehand.
+Similarly, you should take care not to infringe any registered trademarks when choosing a company name or business/trading name, so it is advisable to search the trademarks register beforehand.